Quantum optical classifier with superexponential speedup: OPTICAL AND COMPUTATIONAL ADVANTAGE

+Since $4 \tilde{p}(1-\tilde{p}) \leq 1$, the total number of photons is $\O(\varepsilon^{-2})$, which is constant with respect to the resolution of the image.
 In conclusion, the quantum optical neuron provides a superexponential advantage over its classical counterpart, both in the number of operations and photons saved to classify a single image.
-We summarize these results in \cref{tab:ResourceCost}. \end{widetext}
+We summarize these results and the full discussion in Supplementary Table I.

+We conclude this section by comparing our method against a classical optical design.
+We replace the artificial neuron with a Mach-Zehnder interferometer, which measures the overlap between the input and the probe states using classical, e.g. coherent, light.
+Consider a multimode coherent state $\ket{\xi_\phi} = D(\xi,\phi)\ket{0}$, with intensity $|\xi_\phi|^2$ and spatial spectrum $\phi$.
+Here

+are the multimode displacement and creation operators, respectively, and $\exp$ denotes the exponential map.
+A $50\!:\!50$ beam splitter separates the source into two multimodes, $A$ and $B$.
+Using \cref{eq:BeamSplitterOperation}, we get

+where $B$ undergoes the same definition of \cref{eq:MultimodeCreationOperator}, with respect to mode $b$.
+In this case, the beam splitter halves the source intensity across the output branches.
+Consider two SLMs, each with $N$ pixels, encoding the input image and the trainable parameters.
+In the simplest scenario, each pixel can be associated to a single spatial mode, by placing a lens at each branch of the interferometer.
+At one focal length, this performs a Fourier transform, which, for finite number of modes, reads as the unitary transformation